Fine Cane Rods - Bamboo Fly Fishing Homepage

 tube end

-I am making tubes in two sizes 1 3/4" and 1 5/8" OD both in 16 swg tubing.
+I make tubes predominantly in 1 3/4" diameter and in 16 swg tubing.
 That is 1.6mm thick which is more than 50% thicker than readily available tubes.
-The larger diameter will take a 3 piece or a two tip rod or a standard 2 piece.
-The smaller diameter is a snug fit for a two piece rod.
+I will also make 1 5/8" diameter but this is only suitable for small two piece rods.

-End caps are machined from 1/4" wall aluminium tube, given a knurled finish and fitted with polished hardwood infill externally (Ebony in this case)and cork rod protectors internally.
-The blank end is fitted with a turned hardwood plug fitted with a felt pad internally.
+End caps are machined from 1/4" wall aluminium tube, given a knurled finish and fitted with polished hardwood infill externally (Ebony above Rosewood below but currently gunstock grade Walnut) and cork rod protectors internally.
+The blank end is fitted with a felt pad internally.
 The Aluminium tube is given a "brush" finish and a thin coat of protective lacquer.

-The removable end cap is held in place with a pair of O rings.
+The removable end cap is held in place with a rubber O ring.
 These allow the cap to be readily removed by twisting but not with a straight pull so the cap is secure in transit.
 As well as offering a good seal this cap detail allows unobstructed access to the open tube end.

 Tubes will be supplied mated with a straight rod bag (no ties just a hanging loop)and made to the correct length to suit the rod.